PROGRAMMING

 CNN has named Jonathan Klein, the former No. 2 executive at CBS News,

 president of the company's domestic network.
-With this appointment, the net
+With this appointment, the net hopes to

 tackle its biggest competitior, ratings powerhouse Fox News.
 [The New York